giltayar/module-resolution-from-the-ground-up/03-nodejs-import-module-resolution/05-nodejs-import-import-field-exercises/01/README.md

 1. Run `node index.js` and watch it fail to import imports that start with `#`.

 1. Fix this!
-Create the correct `imports` field in `package.json` so that those imports work
+Create the correct `imports` field in `package.json` so that those imports work.

+---

 Hint: